 “Do not close your eyes before suffering.
 Find ways to be with those who are suffering by all means, including personal contacts and visits, images and sounds.
 By such means, awaken yourself and others to the reality of suffering in the world.”

-As Buddhist spiritual practice finds an increasing presence within American society and science, there is both an opportunity and a need to train people in Buddhist practices to serve as contemplative caregivers.
-The New York Zen Center for Contemplative Care offers 2 individual contemplative training programs and 1 Master Level Buddhist Studies program.
+As Buddhist spiritual practice finds an increasing presence within American society and science, there is both an opportunity and a need to use Buddhist practice as a springboard for training as contemplative caregivers.
+The New York Zen Center for Contemplative Care offers four individual contemplative training programs and one Master Level Buddhist Studies program.
 All programs are unique opportunities to study Buddhist principles and practices relevant to contemplative caregiving, as well as an introduction to the psychological, social, and ethical issues related to caregiving:

 (Continuing Education Credits are available for Nurses and Social Workers for this program).